 Another issue that is quite different from this one is record overlays.
 Record overlays emerge when the information of one patient is overlapping with the record of the other person with the same name.
 So the final record contains fragments of information about each person.
-The main cause of this problem is that there might be several people with the same names in one city and hospital personnel can confuse them.
+The main cause of this problem is that there might be several people with the same names in one city, and hospital personnel can confuse them.

 The issues of duplicate medical records and record overlays are both important to address.
-And the chief executive officer of eHealth Initiative Foundation, Jennifer Covich Bordenick, has rightly noticed: “As the number of players and organizations in the medical space continue to expand rapidly, patient matching is even more important”.
-So in the article, we are going to identify the root causes of duplicate medical records problem and offer effective ways to solve it.
+And the chief executive officer of eHealth Initiative Foundation, Jennifer Covich Bordenick, has rightly noticed: “As the number of players and organizations in the medical space continues to expand rapidly, patient matching is even more important”.
+So in the article, we are going to identify the root causes of the duplicate medical records problem and offer effective ways to solve it.

 Who or What Is to Blame for Duplicate Medical Records?